SimonSubokLee/ston-docs-son/admin/cacti.rst

 ﻿.. _cacti:

-Appendix B: Cacti 모니터링
+Appendix B: Cacti Monitoring
 *************************

-이 장에서는 `Cacti <http://www.cacti.net/>`_ 의 Graph Tree를 사용하여 다수의 STON을 통합 모니터링 하는 방법에 대해 설명한다.
+This appendix is about monitoring and graphing STON with Graph Tree from `Cacti <http://www.cacti.net/>`_ .
-다음 2가지 사항이 전제된다.
+The following prerequisites are required.

--  Cacti가 설치된 서버
+-  A server with Cacti installed
--  SNMP 활성화 ( :ref:`snmp` 참고)
+-  SNMP activation (Please refer to :ref:`snmp`)

 .. toctree::